-Students will be expected to complete five out of six exercises and five out of six assignments over the course of the semester.
-These exercises and assignments are the sole basis for assessment in this course.
+Students will be expected to complete four exercises, four assignments, and one capstone over the course of the semester.
+The exercises, assignments, and capstone are the sole basis for assessment in this course.
 They are in place of quizzes, tests, exams, reading checks, attendance, participation, and the like.
 You are expected to submit exercises and assignments according to the instructions on the exercise or assignment sheet the day they are due.
 Late submissions not covered by university attendance and make-up policies (see below) will be penalized.

 Exercises are short activities intended to take no more than one hour to complete.
 Each exercise is worth 5% of your grade.
-Taken together, then, exercises total 25% of your final grade.
-In general, exercises will be submitted in hard copy form in class, but as there are exceptions, please consult the relevant exercise or assignment sheet for specific instructions.
+Taken together, then, exercises total 20% of your final grade.
+In general, hard copies of exercises will be submitted in class, and most of them are even in-class activities.

-Assignments are 2-3 page essays (or equivalent work) intended to give you an opportunity to demonstrate your comprehension and analysis of course materials.
+Assignments are 2-page essays (or equivalent work) intended to give you an opportunity to demonstrate your comprehension and analysis of course materials.
 Each assignment is worth 15% of your grade.
-Taken together, then, assignments total 75% of your final grade.
-In general, assignments will be submitted on Canvas by 11:59 pm on the day they are due, but as there are exceptions, please consult the relevant exercise or assignment sheet for specific instructions.
+Taken together, then, assignments total 60% of your final grade.
+In general, assignments will be submitted on Canvas by 11:59 pm on the day they are due.